La Vernia High School: Nine Texas Athletes Arrested In Sexual Abuse Hazing Case

 Nine La Vernia High School athletes have been arrested and charged with sexually assaulting other boys with Coke bottles, baseball bats, and various other objects.
 Texas police investigators believe the sexual abuse goes all the way back to 2014.
 The city is located about 20 miles south of San Antonio.

-Seven of the Texas high school students arrested last week were juveniles and two others, now adults, were arrested yesterday.
+Seven of the Texas high school students arrested last week were juveniles and two others — now adults — were arrested yesterday.
 According to a police statement made by one of the alleged victim’s parents, the La Vernia High School athletes held down other male students and pushed the noted objects “into their rectums.”
-The high school athletes involved stem from the varsity football, basketball, and baseball teams, according to comments by parents of alleged victims.
+The accused high school were involved with the varsity football, basketball, and baseball teams, according to comments by parents of alleged victims.

 “Kids were holding them down in the locker rooms, there was a lookout at the door watching for coaches not to come,” the parent said during interview with local journalists.